-This is a very fun glaze.
-It contains speckled glaze colors, having tiny crystals that move and melt during the firing process to give outstanding results.
-The glazes can be fired all the way to cone 5.
+These are cool glazes.
+They contain speckled glaze colors, having tiny crystals that move and melt during the firing process to give outstanding results.
+These Mayco Jungle Gems Crystal Glazes can be fired all the way to cone 5.
 The higher you fire, the more it runs.

 To be safe, keep crystals away from the bottom edge.
 This set is non-toxic and free from lead, but it isn’t dinnerware safe.
 It’s easy to apply and can be used by beginners.